attole/resume/README.md

 # Resume

-This repository contains my resume in multiple formats along with the scripts used to generate them.
+This repository contains my resume in JSON format along with the scripts used to generate HTML and PDF versions.
+The HTML version is hosted on GitHub Pages.
+This repo is for managing and hosting my resume, not a general resume generator.

 ## Resume Versions